On a local-global principle for quadratic twists of abelian varieties: Examples

 \subsection{First example}

-We will exhibit two abelian surfaces $A$ and $A'$ defined over $\Q$ which, despite not being quadratic twists of each other, satisfy $a_p(A)=\pm a_p(A')$ for all rational odd primes $p$.
-Let $C$ and $C'$ denote the genus $2$ curves defined over~$\Q$ given by the affine models
+We will exhibit two abelian surfaces $A$ and $A'$ defined over $\Q$ which, despite not being quadratic twists, satisfy $a_p(A)=\pm a_p(A')$ for all rational odd primes $p$.
+Let $C$ and $C'$ denote the genus $2$ curves defined over~$\Q$ given by

 Let $A$ and $A'$ denote the Jacobians of $C$ and $C'$.
 Note that $C$ and $C'$ have good reduction outside $2$ and thus so do $A$ and $A'$.